-The Eyre Peninsula Landscape Board manages the Regenerative Agriculture Program with funding from the Australian Government’s National Landcare Program.
+The Eyre Peninsula Landscape Board supports the Regenerative Agriculture Program through funding from the Australian Government’s National Landcare Program.
 The Regenerative Agriculture Program on Eyre Peninsula is increasing awareness, knowledge and adoption of land management practices to restore soil pH levels, increase soil organic carbon levels and reduce the risk of nutrient loss from wind erosion.

 Land management resources

 We have put together information that Eyre Peninsula land managers may find useful.

 - Soil management is a significant aspect of farming.
 Our soil management page includes a range of information about managing this critical farm asset.

 - Property planning is beneficial to all properties.
 Our web-based farm management tool, nrmFarm, is a useful tool for planning, mapping and recording.